- Coaching in most genres – especially classical voice and music theatre

 - We have a strict no smoking policy.

-- We do not allow mobile phones in rehearsals or workshops with young people, and have strict rules around the use of social media when working with children and young people.
+- We have strict rules around the use of social media when working with children and young people.

 - Mobile phones are allowed in private lessons for recording purposes.